Downtown Myrtle Beach

 They were evicted on October 19, 2004, and the building sat empty for 2 straight seasons, in what should be a prime boulevard location.
 The eviction notice hung in the side window until the building was torn down.
 I've heard conflicting information about this-- some people say that the "City shut them down".
 The newspapers claim that they were having financial trouble and were unable to pay their rent.
 In either case, it looks unlikely that they will be re-opening.
 Their website at www.motherfletchers.com, online since 2002, is also gone.
 According to the Sun News, former landlord Burroughs & Chapin has turned down several offers from other nightclubs to use this building, claiming that they want a more "family friendly atmosphere" in the downtown area.
 Despite such plans, a new nightclub opened for the 2007 season directly across the street in the old Wet-N-Wild building, operating as "The New Attic" in 2007 and "Club Exception" in 2008.
 Last pictures of Mother Fletchers - these were taken on Sept.
 29 and 30, 2006 during the Pavilion's Last Ride event:

 During the demolition of the Pavilion in early 2007, the old Seaside Cafeteria/ Mother Fletcher's building was also torn down.
 These pictures were taken on April 1, 2007:

 Myrtle Beach, SC

-In the fall of 2005, Judge Stanton Cross issued a temporary injuction, forcing them to close for one year or until Sept.
+In the fall of 2005, Judge Stanton Cross issued a temporary injuction, when Myrtle Beach officials said the club's wet T-shirt contests violated the city's adult-entertainment laws, forcing them to close for one year or until Sept.
 6th, 2006.
 Then, their application to renew their alcohol license for the next season was denied, which was probably the reason they gave up and closed.
-The bar has now been split up into several t-shirt/tattoo shops, just like all the others on the boulevard.
+The bar has now been split up into several t-shirt/tattoo shops, similar to the others on the boulevard.

 110 9th Avenue North